-6. BallWhite match balls are to be used in each and every match unless the committee decide otherwise for any specific reason.
-It is the responsibility for both teams to provide a spare league match ball each, if in case the ball is lost or damaged or any other circumstances during the game.
-Can all clubs keep their match balls once they finish their innings.
+6. BallWhite match balls provided by the league are to be used in each and every match unless the committee decide otherwise for any specific reason.
+It is the responsibilities for both teams to provide a spare league match ball each, if in case the ball is lost or damaged or any other circumstances during the game.
+Can all clubs keep their match balls once they finish.

 7. The Qualifications and Resulta) Teams will qualify on their respective league positions to advance onto the next stage.